Sebosek/TechThoughts/08-2024 OpenTelemetry in .NET/opentelemetry.md

 }
 ```

-Finally, similarly to the `ActivitySource`, we have to register meter namespace to be able to reach them to the collector.
+Finally, similarly to the `ActivitySource`, we have to register the meter namespace to be able to reach them to the collector.

 ```csharp
 builder.Services